chai-dev682/decodata-RAG-llama/README.md

 # AI Scraping Engine

 This project is an AI-powered scraping engine built with Python 3.12, leveraging the power of Large Language Models (LLMs) for advanced and intelligent web scraping.
-It is based on the `playbook` repository by usekase ([https://github.com/usekase/playbook.git](https://github.com/usekase/playbook.git)).

 ## Features